justinknguyen/BeatBind/README.md

 You can open the settings again by right-clicking on the app's system tray icon.

 ***
-### NOTE: Restart the app if you changed the location of the .exe file. <br>
+### Note: Restart the app if you changed the location of the .exe file. <br>
-The registry key used to start the app on Windows startup needs to be updated to the new .exe path.
+The registry key used to start the app on Windows startup needs to be updated to the new `.exe` path.
 Restarting the app will resolve that.

 Quit the app by pressing on "Quit" within the system tray icon menu, or end the process in Task Manager.